jbmorley/update-gravatar/README.md

 Set your account picture to your Gravatar.

-N.B. update-gravatar must be run with administrative privileges (e.g. using sudo).
+N.B.
+Must be run with administrative privileges (e.g. using sudo).

 positional arguments:
   email       Email account for which to fetch the avatar